snigrott/FoundryVTT-Drag-Upload/README.md

 # Drag Upload (V13 Compatible)

 * This is a significant refactoring of the original module by **Cody Swendrowski** for Foundry Virtual Table Top Version 13.
 * Due to significant internal Data Model compatibility changes between FoundryVTT Version 11 and later releases this module will NOT work with FoundryVTT versions prior to 12.
-Please use the Original Version: [FoundryVTT-Drag-Upload](https://github.com/cswendrowski/FoundryVTT-Drag-Upload)
+Use the Original Version: [FoundryVTT-Drag-Upload](https://github.com/cswendrowski/FoundryVTT-Drag-Upload) for earlier releases of FoundryVTT.

 ## Description
 Adds the ability to drag files directly from your computer or a web browser onto the Foundry VTT canvas to automatically create Tokens, Tiles, Journal Pins, and Ambient Audio.